 Why do carcinogens matter after a cancer diagnosis?

-- Grow faster (proliferate)
+- Making cancerous cells grow faster (proliferate)

-- Grow into adjacent organs (invasion)
+- Encouraging cancerous cells to grow into adjacent organs (invasion)

-How much of a carcinogen exposure is harmful?
+How much carcinogen exposure is harmful?

 Categorisation of carcinogens

 - Pesticides and herbicides

 - Naturally occurring exposures (ultraviolet light, cosmic radiation and radon gas)